 Why financial literacy (and advice) is important to education members

 Pay grids.
 Pension contributions.
-Union dues.
+Deferred leaves.
 These are all factors unique to education members.

 And each of these factors plays an important role when it comes to your overall financial journey.